 CPEG Fellowship Program

 Click here for the application instructions.
-The deadline for submission is November 20, 2017.
-You should receive a confirmatory email from firstname.lastname@example.org within a few seconds.
-For any issues regarding the fellowship applications, please email Dr. Celia Rodd.
+The deadline for submission is November 19, 2018 with no exceptions!
+You should receive a confirmatory email from email@example.com within a few seconds.
+For any issues regarding the fellowship applications, please email Dr. Carol Huang.

 The Canadian Pediatric Endocrine Group (CPEG) Fellowship Award Program was established to promote the development of Pediatric Endocrinology in Canada.
 The first fellowship was awarded in 1992.
 Since that time, fellowships have been awarded annually.
-In 2014–2015, two 2-year fellowships were awarded to senior trainees in Canada.
+Given the current funding climate, the Fellowship awards are now 1 year in duration and typically 1 or 2 are granted per academic year to senior trainees.
 CPEG has been able to continuously offer this program because of the strong support of our partners in industry, who support this program through unrestricted grants to CPEG.

 The Canadian Pediatric Endocrine Group Fellowship Committee acknowledges, on behalf of its membership, the ongoing support of: